We're updating our terminology in Jira

 Access and permissions.
 Team-managed projects prioritize access based on project roles that are unique to your project.
 You can assign individual people and groups to roles in your project to control their access.

 Features.
 You can experiment with different working styles by enabling and disabling agile features, like backlogs, sprints, estimations, or releases and versions.
 Use as many as your team needs, whenever they need them, and turn off the rest to help you focus.
+Turn on or off certain features directly by adding or removing them from your project navigation, or from your project settings.

 Still need help?